anderslundback/anderslundback/README.md

 Hello 👋🏻

-I'm a software engineer based in Sweden 🇸🇪
+I'm a software engineer and product manager based in Sweden 🇸🇪

-My current role is Lead Front End developer at the med tech scaleup, [Caidr](https://caidr.com).
+My current role is CPO  at the med tech scaleup, [healthwords.ai](https://www.healthwords.ai).

 Interested in chess coaching?
 See my website [Better Chess](https://better-chess.com).